Diversity project work, Shrewbury Museum & Art Gallery,

 Creating and curating new art pieces.

 Creating products for outreach museum collection work, for local community groups to access, in order to inspire self determined, group centred activities.
 Setting up museum events.

 Working with local agencies.
 Hosting pilot sessions to assess how resources that I've created could work and amend accordingly.

-Journeys - Poetry and Photography project .
+Journeys - Poetry & Photography project .
 Switch Project & Elixir Arts

 Jan – April 2019

-An eight-week Spoken word combined with Fine art photography project
+An 8 week Spoken word combined with Fine art photography project

 Participants confidence grew each, week and most of them often were happy to share their visual and poetry work with the group in the latter part of the session.
 Jamila created a small exhibition area of some of the photographic and ink and text based artwork, for display in the main area of the Switch project.